 This course is a review of basic mathematics, operations on real numbers, and algebraic expressions.
 It includes traditional arithmetic, pre-algebra and an introduction to algebra for students needing to develop or improve basic computational and quantitative reasoning skills.
+This course is recommended for students who wish to study business,

-This course is recommended for students who wish to study business, science, technology, engineering or mathematics and need to learn foundational topics.
-Not transferable
+This course is recommended for students who wish to study business science, technology, engineering or mathematics and need to learn foundational topics.

-1-2 Units MATH-86 Support for College Algebra
+MATH-86 Support for College Algebra